 With slow, shallow, deliberate breaths, Matt managed to calm his heart.
 He focused on what he had, what he could have—the man in his arms, even for this short time—and let himself drift off to sleep.

 About The Author

 Grace Duncan grew up with a wild imagination.
 She told stories from an early age – many of which got her into trouble.
 Eventually, she learned to channel that imagination into less troublesome areas, including fanfiction, which is what has led her to writing male/male erotica.

-A gypsy in her own right, Grace has lived all over the United States.
+As someone who loves to travel and see new places, Grace has lived all over the United States.
 She has currently set up camp in East Texas with her husband and children – both the human and furry kind.

 As one of those rare creatures who loves research, Grace can get lost for hours on the internet, reading up on any number of strange and different topics.
 She can also be found writing fanfiction, reading fantasy, crime, suspense, romance and other erotica or even dabbling in art.

 “This full, lush tale reaches maximum thrill in a matter of paragraphs, its potent language of blood, sweetness and fear exposing the duality of a priest and the razor-sharp line between the seductive longings of good and evil.
 [The author} writes through the darkness with a quiet grace and a careful touch, never letting this moving tale flop into the clichés of fiery damnation and screaming vicars.” ~~Louisa Thompson, reviewing (1st ed.) in The Future Fire